 The LAC preschool program is geared to meet the individual needs of the child and is designed to ensure the child a happy, rewarding first school experience.
+To see a Virtual Tour of our school, please click here.

 We believe play is the universal language of children; the medium through which a child learns to feel, see, hear, smell and touch their world.
 It is through play children learn to express their feelings, to develop self-confidence and to test their world.
 They develop dexterity needed for writing by manipulating the paintbrushes, crayons and by playing with small manipulative.
 The skills they use when playing with blocks or measuring ingredients for cooking help them to develop principles necessary for mathematics development.
 The myriad of sensory experiences a preschooler has are a prerequisite for learning.
 As a child ‘works’ at his/her play, he is interacting with others, practicing language skills and the art of negotiating.
 All of these experiences provide the child with learning opportunities to enhance their growth and development.